Quick Answer: Should You Maintain, Migrate, Or Rebuild A Legacy Hybrid App?

 How NextPage Helps With Legacy Hybrid App Modernization

 NextPage helps teams turn an aging hybrid app into a practical delivery plan.
-We audit the current app package, plugins, native project setup, SDK readiness, UX debt, backend dependencies, store risks, and QA evidence before recommending a maintenance sprint, migration, or rebuild.
+We audit the current app package, plugins, native project setup, SDK readiness, UX debt, backend dependencies, store risks, security exposure, and QA evidence before recommending a maintenance sprint, migration, or rebuild.

 For a focused technical route, start with PhoneGap and Cordova app migration services.
-For a broader product and system view, use the modernization scorecard first, then plan the mobile app roadmap around risk, budget, and release evidence.
+For a broader product and system view, use the modernization scorecard first, then plan the mobile roadmap around risk, budget, and release evidence.